FinnArundel/boscode-doc/doc/IST/learning_activities.md

 10 Design and build a model with your robotic kit using the motor actuator.
 The model should include a sensor to control the movement of the motor.
 Examples include: a a car that travels in one direction until it touches a wall, then reverses b a conveyor belt that stops when a particular coloured item passes a light sensor on the belt.

 ___
-### 14.9 Case study - The future of robots

-* Read chapter 14.9 Project development and additional content page 309.

-1 Identify two obstacles which are currently preventing the creation of a robot with human-like intelligence.
-2 There are people who say they would rather have a robot help them take a bath than rely on help from another person.
-Discuss whether or not you believe the sick and elderly would prefer a robot carer as opposed to a human.
-3 Robots are not substitutes for humans.
-Do you agree, however, that before long we will consider it commonplace for people to have emotional bonds with robots?
-Discuss your answer.

-___